 Let's make a square wave with a frequency of 200 Hz in Dewesoft math and put the signal into the FFT analyzer.

-When we go to measure and FFT graph, we can see that the square wave is composed of a sum of sine waves with different frequencies.
+When we go to measure and look at the FFT in a graph widget, we can see that the square wave is composed of a sum of sine waves with different frequencies.
 We can see those frequencies as peaks in the FFT graph, but now we would like to know the exact position of those peaks.

 Free markers can be freely added.
 The marker shows us the frequency of the peak at which it stands and its amplitude.

-With Show marker table selected you can see the table of markers - its ID, type, channel, color, its frequency (X-axis), and its amplitude (Y-axis).
-You can select if you want markers to be visible or not, you can also edit and remove it.
+By pressing the Show marker table in the widget properties, you can see the table of markers - its ID, Group, color, frequency (X-axis), and its amplitude (Y-axis).
+You can select if you want markers to be visible or not, you can also edit or remove them.

-Depending on the selected window type, the frequency component (actual peak) can fall in between two adjacent lines.
+Depending on the selected window function type used, the frequency component (actual peak) can fall in between two adjacent lines.